 - Construction of the dataset, including implementation of in-situ surveys

 - Development of wind and wave learning-based model : end to end architecture, tuning and testing on test site, transfer learning

 - Implementation of an online forecasting system with scoring: iterative design with end-users feedback

 This project is led by France Energies Marines.

 The total budhet of this project is €1,600K.

-This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the French National Research Agency under the Investments for the Future Programme.
+This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the French National Research Agency under the France 2030 investment plan.
 This project is financially supported by Bretagne region.